Starting your visit to Croatia in Zagreb and planning on renting a car in Zagreb to visit the rest of the country?

 You’ll find many gas stations throughout the town.

-If you are picking up your car rental in Zagreb Airport, you don’t need to worry about filling up the gas tank.
+If you are picking up your car rental at Zagreb Airport, you don’t need to worry about filling up the gas tank.
 Because all rental car Zagreb companies have full to full fuel policy.

 However, if for some reason you forget to fill up, fret not, the closest gas station is just out of the airport, in Velika Gorica, less than 5 km away.